Become An Egg Donor At Shady Grove Fertility

-Additionally, we complete the screening of our egg donors prior to accepting them into our donor program or uploading them as a potential donor on our website.
+Additionally, we screen our egg donors prior to accepting them into our donor program or uploading them as a potential donor on our registry.
 With this approach, egg donor candidates are compensated throughout the egg donation screening process based on the amount of time and effort they have committed.
 Pre-screening also reduces the issue of "false hope" that can occur if a recipient selects a donor who is not qualified or available.
 Ultimately, when the time comes for donation, both the donor and recipient know what to expect.

 APPLY TO DONATE

 In order for Shady Grove Fertility to consider you for egg donation, you must complete the initial application.
 Within 24 business hours of applying, we will notify you whether you have been accepted to take the next steps.
 If your initial application is approved, you will receive an email with a link and password to begin filling out the formal application known as your Egg Donor Profile.

 Step 2: Egg DONOR PROFILE

 The Egg Donor Profile is one of the most important aspects of the application process.
 Why?
 If selected by an egg donor recipient, is the only information they have about you, their egg donor.
 It also serves as a way for egg donor recipients to learn about you are during the selection process.

 The Egg Donor Profile includes personal and family medical history, essays, photos and an opportunity for you to share why you have decided to become an egg donor.
 It takes some applicants 1 day to complete and up to 1 month for others.
 It all depends on how quickly you are able to complete it.

 Learn more about completing the Egg Donor Profile.